Himanshu0221/Himanshu0221/README.md

-Hola 👋, I'm Himanshu
+Hola 👋,
-Hi, I'm Himanshu Tagare, a Constant Learner and a Data Scientist from India.
+I'm Himanshu Tagare, a Constant Learner and a Data Scientist from India.
 Currently, I'm working on cutting-edge AI applications with a strong focus on Generative AI, Large Language Models (LLMs), and Agentic AI.

 🚀 About Me
 🔍 Exploring AI-driven solutions in LLMs, NLP, and Machine Learning.